NavKang/NavKang/index.md

 [Cheat Sheets](cheatsheets.md)
 [Charity Work](charity.md)

-#### I created this page more for personal use, the cheatsheets are very helpful and can save some time having to search for commands and what not.
+#### I created this website for personal use,but thought it would benefit others too so...here we are....the cheatsheets are very helpful and can save some time having to search for commands and what not.
 I hope do whoever uses this site finds its useful.
-I am constantly developing the site and adding more content.
+I will be developing the site and adding more content.